Awe1alex/loginMEVN/README.md

 ## Functionality:

+test user is `test@test.com / testtest`

+Database connection will be open for few days for All IPs and can be viewed in Compass, also json user collection will be attached in email.

 There are unused mutations in vuex store, i dont count them as junk code, they can be used in future

 Jwt authorization token does not expires